James Duddridge: Political career

 On 27 July 2019, he was appointed Parliamentary Under-Secretary of State for Exiting the European Union in Boris Johnson's administration.

+At the 2019 general election, Duddridge was again re-elected, with an increased vote share of 58.7% and an increased majority of 12,286.

 On 4 July 2021, he attended the funeral of Kenneth Kaunda as Parliamentary Under-Secretary of State for Africa, and incorrectly identified Kaunda as Zimbabwean rather than Zambian.

-On 6 July 2022, and following the mass resignation of members of the Johnson government, he was involved in an on-air argument with Piers Morgan during an appearance on an edition of talkTV's Piers Morgan Uncensored when he refused to answer questions from Morgan.
+On 6 July 2022, following the mass resignation of members of the Johnson government, Duddridge was involved in an on-air argument with Piers Morgan during an appearance on an edition of talkTV's Piers Morgan Uncensored when he refused to answer questions from Morgan.
 Duddridge had been sent out from 10 Downing Street to speak in defence of Prime Minister Boris Johnson, but while he said he was happy to speak to the channel's political editor, Kate McCann, he refused to take questions from Morgan, claiming his wife would divorce him if he did.
 This resulted in the presenter labelling him an "impertinent little twerp", with Morgan later describing the moment as his "favourite TV encounter ever".

 On 8 July 2022, he was appointed Lord Commissioner of the Treasury, succeeding Michael Tomlinson.

 He endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.

-Duddridge was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 2022 Special Honours.
+Duddridge was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in the 2022 Political Honours "for political and public service."

+In November 2023, he announced he would step down at the 2024 general election.